 How To Get a Medical Marijuana Card in Washington DC

-Apply For a Washington DC Medical Marijuana Card Online
+Apply For Washington DC Medical Marijuana Card Online

 What is an MMJ Card in the District of Columbia?

 The District of Columbia issues membership cards to qualified patients and associated caregivers participating in the state's medical marijuana program.
 This card upholds their right to legally possess, purchase, and use marijuana as an alternative means of managing certain disorders.
-Patients and caregivers cannot buy recommended weed at any licensed dispensary in the district without the cards.
+Patients and caregivers cannot buy recommended weed at licensed dispensaries in the District without the cards.

 Medical marijuana became legal in the District of Columbia when the Legalization of Marijuana for Medical Treatment Initiative Act won at the polls in 1998.
 Unfortunately, Congress frustrated the immediate take-off of the program by not making funds available.
-However, Congress overturned its decision in 2009 and, the program launched soon after.
-Eventually, the first legal purchase of medical cannabis at a licensed dispensary occurred in the district in 2013.
-Initially, the district's Department of Health (DC Health) supervised the medical marijuana program.
-However, they transferred that duty to the Alcoholic Beverage Regulation Administration (ABRA) recently.
-Records show that the district registered about 9,276 patients and 48 caregivers between December 29, 2020 and January 26, 2021.
+However, Congress overturned its decision in 2009 and then the program launched soon after.
+Eventually, the first legal purchase of medical cannabis at a licensed dispensary occurred in the District in 2013.
+Initially, the District's Department of Health (DC Health) supervised the medical marijuana program.
+However, they transferred that duty to the Alcoholic Beverage Regulation Administration (ABRA).

 Who Can Apply for an MMJ Card in the District of Columbia?